sap-tutorials/Tutorials/tutorials/cp-mobile-dev-kit-customer-order/cp-mobile-dev-kit-customer-order.md

 1. Deploy the updated application to your MDK client.

-    Right-click on the `DemoSampleApp` MDK Application in the project explorer pane and select **MDK Deploy and Activate**.
+    Right-click the `DemoSampleApp` MDK Application in the project explorer pane and select **MDK Deploy and Activate**.

     ![MDK](img_026.1.png)